Where can I find your bread?

 Does Osono Bread have a brick and mortar?

 Nope, not yet.
+We’re a cottage food bakery — meaning we can bake out of our home kitchen.
 It’s our dream to expand into having a physical location to nourish a community.
 We hope through your support we can continue to reach that goal.
 Follow us on social media for updates.

 Can you accept wholesale accounts?
 How about catering orders?

-Our cottage food license allows us to take catering orders, but not wholesale accounts.
+Our cottage food license allows us to take catering orders.
 Send us an email detailing your request.
 We ask for a 72-hour notice in advance.

 How does a bread subscription work?